AuDigitalHealth/ci-fhir-r4/input/intro-notes/StructureDefinition-dh-composition-mov-1-intro.md

-The purpose of this profile is to define a representation of a Medicare Overview document for an individual for the electronic exchange of health information between individuals, healthcare providers, and the My Health Record system infrastructure in Australia.
-A composition is a set of resources composed into a single coherent clinical statement that may have clinical attestation.

 This profile identifies the additional constraints, extensions, and value sets that build on and extend [Composition](http://hl7.org/fhir/R4/composition.html) that are supported.

 This profile supports the equivalent of a HL7 CDA instance with a Level 2, Level 3A or 3B clinical document as defined in the Agency's Common Conformance Profile for Clinical Documents.